 Silodosin is usually taken once daily with a meal.
 Follow your doctor's dosing instructions very carefully.

 Silodosin lowers blood pressure and may cause dizziness or fainting, especially when you first start taking it.
 You may feel very dizzy when you first wake up.
 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.
-Get up slowly and steady yourself to prevent a fall.

-While using silodosin, your blood pressure and prostate will need to be checked often.
+Your blood pressure and prostate will need to be checked often.

 Store at room temperature away from moisture, heat, and light.